-The performance of other activities relate to Athora Netherlands NV, ACTIAM NV, Zwitserleven PPI NV and of the subsidiaries of SRLEV NV (e.g. N.V.
+The performance of other activities relate to Athora Netherlands N.V., ACTIAM N.V., Zwitserleven PPI N.V. and of the subsidiaries of SRLEV N.V. (e.g. N.V.
 Pension ESC).
 For more details we refer to Annex I.

 ZWITSERLEVEN PPI

-In € thousands 20201 2019
+In € thousands 20211 2020

 Result

-Total income 5,409 3,738
+Total income 7,322 5,409

-Total expenses 4,734 3,526
+Total expenses 6,151 4,734

-Net result continued operations for the period 506 159
+Net result continued operations for the period 878 506

-1 2020 figures are unaudited preliminary figures
+1 2021 figures are unaudited preliminary figures

 The total income of Zwitserleven PPI relates mainly to management and adminstration fees.
-In 2020 the number of company pension contracts further increased.
+ZL PPI has grown significantly in 2021 in number of clients and services.
 As a result, the total income and corresponding expenses increased.
-The total expenses increased mainly due to higher administration costs.